anurajanu/openvz-installer/README.md

 # openvz-installer
-this is a program to install openvz and to manage containers
+This is a bash program to install openvz and to manage openvz containers